nosarthur/nosarthur.github.io/_posts/2018-02-10-quantum-computing.md

 There are two further points I would mention too

-* In classical computer, the bit is both a computational unit and storage unit.
+* In classical computer, the bit is conceptually both a computational unit and storage unit.
+However in practice, the computation bits ([CPU register](https://en.wikipedia.org/wiki/Processor_register)) are different from the storage bits (say memory, hard disk).
 I am not aware of any storage device for qubits yet.
+In other words, the current 'quantum computers' are quantum CPUs.
 * I am also not aware of high-level [programming languages for quantum computer](https://en.wikipedia.org/wiki/Quantum_programming) yet.
 Right now one needs to plan out sequence of quantum gates on the qubits, which can be likened to programming with [assembly language on classical computer](https://en.wikipedia.org/wiki/Assembly_language).
 All kinds of tricks have been developed to use as few qubits as possible since there are not many available nowadays.

 Here is a list of the seminal theory papers before year 2000.
 It is not meant to be a complete list.